surifirstpin/biplus_documentation/docs/README.md

 # HIGH QUALITY DATA ANALYTICS AND REPORTING FOR ALL

-Our Organisation helps you to enable a clear vision of the performance in a simple and in a most effective manner by focusing more on redefining each aspect of business analytics, making it more easy to explore your business insights
+Our Organisation helps you to enable a clear vision of the performance in a simple and in a most effective manner by focusing more on redefining each aspect of business analytics, making it more easy to explore your business insights.
-.
+####   Easy, Affordable, Secure

+It ensure Application building, Customization ,Maintenance and Cost-efficiency by attaining customer satisfaction at the same time provides a secure collaboration in between teams.

+#### Experience Rapid Insights

+Enable users to turn their raw data into actionable information by simplifying the extraction and analysis of data.

+#### Better Insights across all Domains

+Bi+ Streamline workforce Planning, performance tracking, Analysis and improves the quality in a dynamic regulatory environment for all domains.
 # See BI+ In Action

  ### Connect to any data source